 - We believe students will come to understand these aren’t just women’s issues, and that they affect us all.

-Spartanburg Methodist College requires each member of the first-year class to complete two courses, Not Anymore and Not Anymore for Alcohol and Other Drugs.
+Spartanburg Methodist College requires each member of the first-year class to complete two courses, Sexual Violence Prevention and Alcohol and Other Drugs.
 These online courses will empower students to make well-informed decisions about issues that affect their college years and beyond.
-Each year, returning students must complete a refresher course to remind them of the importance of topics like bystander intervention, Title IX, and how to be a partner with their fellow students, faculty, and staff in sexual assault prevention.
+New students in both the fall and spring semesters will complete safecolleges training as part of their SMC 101 course.

-Not Anymore for Alcohol & Other Drugs is a 30-minute, reality-driven suite of interactive, online videos and tests designed to educate students on the risks of the abuse of alcohol and other drugs, and to teach successful strategies for handling dangerous situations related to these substances.
-Student testimonials throughout the program foster viewer empathy on these issues to help reduce the abuse of alcohol and other drugs.
+Alcohol and Other Drugs is a reality-driven online course designed to educate students on the risks of the abuse of alcohol and other drugs, and to teach successful strategies for handling dangerous situations related to these substances.
+The course features four modules: Your GPA, Your Brain, Your Peers and Your Life.
+Each section provides extensive, research-backed evidence of the detrimental effects alcohol and other drugs can have, and how social skills and interactions can help reduce harm associated with these substances.

-For log in information, contact your SMC 101 or SMC 201 syllabus or Kim Caton in the Office of Student Activities and Leadership Development.
-For all other questions, contact Kim Caton at email@example.com or (864) 587-4006.
+For log in information, contact your SMC 101 Brightspace course or Megan Georgion, Dean of Career & Student Success at firstname.lastname@example.org or (864) 587-4020.